johnmholmes/Aquarium_Monitor_V2/README.md

  # Latest News Will Appear Here

-The current planned change is to move away from using the sensors connected to the Raspberrry PI and to just use the Raspberry Pi 4 as a MQTT & Node Red servers.
+The current planned change is to move away from using the sensors connected to the Raspberrry PI and to just use the Raspberry Pi 4 as a IOT  running MQTT & Node Red servers.

  ------